linorobot/linorobot2_hardware/README.md

 ## Installation
 All software mentioned in this guide must be installed on the robot computer.

+This is a work in progress fork for the ESP32.

 ### 1. ROS2 and linorobot2 installation
 It is assumed that you already have ROS2 and linorobot2 package installed.
 If you haven't, go to [linorobot2](https://github.com/linorobot/linorobot2) package for installation guide.